Splash Damage: Microsoft partnership (2015–2020)

-2015 saw the start of Splash Damage’s partnership with Microsoft and The Coalition, as they provided development support on Gears Of War Ultimate Edition which released on 25 August 2015 for Xbox and 1 March 2016 for PC.
+2015 saw the start of Splash Damage’s partnership with Microsoft and The Coalition, as it provided development support on Gears Of War Ultimate Edition which released on 25 August 2015 for Xbox and 1 March 2016 for PC.

 This partnership continued into 2016, as Splash Damage provided multiplayer support on Gears of War 4.
 This included level design, art support and matchmaking, with the game releasing worldwide on 11 October 2016.

 Earlier, in July 2016, Splash Damage, alongside its sister companies Warchest and Fireteam, were acquired by Leyou, a Chinese holding company, via its Radius Maxima subsidiary.

 In 2019, Splash Damage provided similar development help for Gears 5, working on level design and art for various multiplayer modes including Versus and Escape; a mode new to the Gears franchise.

 Escape mode also included a map editor which utilised a special tile system, and Splash Damage was involved in building these tiles.
 Gears 5 launched on 10 September 2019 for Xbox One and PC, with an upgraded version for Xbox Series S/X launching on 10 November 2020.

 Also in 2019, Splash Damage worked on another Microsoft title: Halo: The Master Chief Collection, in partnership with 343 Industries.
 Splash Damage was involved in porting the title to PC, and this version of the title released on 3 December 2019.

 Splash Damage’s next game in this partnership was Gears Tactics, a turn-based strategy game set 12 years before the original Gears of War game.
 Gears Tactics released on 28 April 2020 for PC and 10 November 2020 for Xbox consoles, and was nominated for Best Sim/Strategy game at The Game Awards 2020.